 -

 Add lemon juice (If the apples you are using lack tartness, use an additional 1/4 cup of lemon juice for the 6 quarts of sliced apples).
-Bring mixture to a boil and boil for 1 minute stirring constantly.
+Bring the mixture to a boil and boil for 1 minute, stirring constantly.
 Fold your drained hot apple slices into the mixture so evenly distributed.

 -